stevenc49/stevenc49.github.io/pages/practiceJournal.md

 I realized I can't even work with Steve and Mayuresh on a project where there is no communication or leadership/accountability.
 Fuck those guys too.

+They are finally asking question in the 11th hour and I have lost all my willpower to care.
+Just going to keep leetcoding and deflecting their questions.

 ### Jun 29